Setting up a self-hosted worker for SourceCraft

 port: 443

-## To disable certificate verification, set to false.
+## To disable certificate verification, set to true.

-# List of tags.
+# List of labels.
 The worker will run jobs whose tags

 # are all present among the worker's tags.